blkPanther114/A-Software-Tool-for-Evaluating-Clustering-Algorithms-in-Data-Mining/README.md

 The ppt file provides a brief overview on:

-the background of clustering
+1.the background of clustering
-comparison of different clustering algorithms what functions my software provides with test cases advantages my software has comparing to existing tools such as Weka evaluating the perfomances of different algorithms conlcusion limitations, what future works could be done
+2.comparison of different clustering algorithms
+3.what functions my software provides with test cases 4.advantages my software has comparing to existing tools such as Weka 5.evaluating the perfomances of different algorithms 6.conlcusion
-All programmes are written in C#, the software is developed under Visual studio environment using Windows Forms.
+7.limitations, what future works could be done